rafaelcoelho1409/NLP-WebScraping/README.md

 - plotly
 - streamlit

-## Screenshots do projeto construído
+## Screenshots
 <img src="screenshot01.png" />
 <img src="screenshot02.png" />

-## Para executar esse repositório localmente em sua máquina
+## Running this repo in your local machine
-- baixe esse repositório em sua máquina:
+- clone this repo:
 > git clone https://github.com/rafaelcoelho1409/NLP-WebScraping.git
-- instale os pacotes necessários que estão no arquivo requirements.txt:
+- install required packages that are in 'requirements.txt' file:
 > pip3 install -r requirements.txt
-- escolha seu interpretador python (python3, python3.x)
+- choose your Python interpreter (python3.x)
-- execute os seguintes comandos (para Linux):
+- run the following commands (for Linux):
 > cd NLP-WebScraping
 > streamlit run nlp.py
-- Com esses comandos, a página será aberta automaticamente.
-Caso não abra, vá até seu navegador e digite:
+- With these commands, a web page will be opened automatically.
+In the case it doesn't open, go to the browser and type:
 > http://localhost:8501